DataverseLabs/pyinterpolate/paper/paper.md

 where $z_{x_{i}}$ is a value at location $x_{i}$ and $z_{(x_{i} + h)}$ is a value at translated location in a distance $h$ from $x_{i}$.

 After estimation of experimental semivariogram theoretical models are fitted to the experimental curve.
 Pyinterpolate package implements linear, spherical, exponential and gaussian models but many others are applied for specific cases.
 Model with the lowest error is used in (3) to estimate $\gamma$ parameter.
-Figure [figure] shows one realization of experimental values and four different theoretical models assigned with the package.

 Ordinary Kriging is one of the classic Kriging types within the package.
 Other is **Simple Kriging** is another available method for point interpolation.
 Simple Kriging may be used when the process mean is known over the whole sampling area.
 This situation rarely occurs in places where sampling density is high.
 Simple Kriging system is defined as: